MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/API-references.md

 ## Get app content stage sharing capabilities API

 The `getAppContentStageSharingCapabilities` API enables you to fetch the app's capabilities for sharing to meeting stage.
+The API `getAppContentStageSharingCapabilities` will let the app know, if the share to stage button will be rendered or not.
+If the app has sharing capabilities, then the button will appear.

 ### Query parameter